Children on the Edge and Sanctuary in Chichester celebrate World Refugee Day with a special event in Chichester

 On World Refugee Day (Monday 20th June) Children on the Edge and Sanctuary in Chichester joined together to host a special event celebrating community, mutual care and the human ability to heal and start again.

 Chichester was recently named as the 'most generous' area in the country for housing Ukrainian refugees, according to the Home Office.
-The area has a strong track record of supporting refugees both within the city and in international crisis situations around the world.
+The area has a strong track record of fostering refugees and supporting them both within the city and in international crisis situations around the world.

 Later in the evening Yulia Yanchar-Zahakailo, who leads a charity in Ukraine, spoke about her journey fleeing the country with her daughter earlier this year, and shared how she was welcomed in Chichester by her host family.